streamnative/kop/docs/kop.md

     # Use `kafkaListeners` here for KoP 2.8.0 because `listeners` is marked as deprecated from KoP 2.8.0
     kafkaListeners=PLAINTEXT://127.0.0.1:9092
     # This config is not required unless you want to expose another address to the Kafka client.
-    # If it’s not configured, it will be the same with `listeners` config by default
+    # If it’s not configured, it will be the same with `kafkaListeners` config by default
     kafkaAdvertisedListeners=PLAINTEXT://127.0.0.1:9092
     ```
+    - `kafkaListeners` is a comma-separated list of listeners and the host/IP and port to which Kafka binds to for listening.
+    - `kafkaAdvertisedListeners` is a comma-separated list of listeners with their host/IP and port.

-3. Set offset management as follows since offset management for KoP depends on Pulsar "Broker Entry Metadata".
-It’s required from KoP 2.8.0.
+3. Set offset management as below since offset management for KoP depends on Pulsar "Broker Entry Metadata".
+It’s required for KoP 2.8.0 or higher version.

     ```properties
     brokerEntryMetadataInterceptors=org.apache.pulsar.common.intercept.AppendIndexMetadataInterceptor
     ```

 4. Disable the deletion of inactive topics.
-It’s not required yet **very important** in KoP.
+It’s not required but **very important** in KoP.
 Currently, Pulsar deletes inactive partitions of a partitioned topic while the metadata of the partitioned topic is not deleted.
 KoP cannot [create missed partitions](http://pulsar.apache.org/docs/en/admin-api-topics/#create-missed-partitions) in this case.

     ```properties
     brokerDeleteInactiveTopicsEnabled=false